 Sterilization in men, known as vasectomy, means the severing or blocking of the tube in the male reproductive tract.
 This tube or duct passes sperm from the testes to the prostate and other reproductive organs.
 Sterilization in women, known as tubal ligation, involves the blocking or severing of the fallopian tubes which transport the ovum.
 The permissibility of sterilization depends on whether or not it is reversible.
-8. A Woman can Practice Birth Control The wife has full right to the use of contraceptives even without the approval of her husband.[43]
-However, she should not use a method which may come in the way of her husband's conjugal rights.
+A Woman can Practice Birth Control The wife has full right to the use of contraceptives even without the approval of her husband.3 However, she should not use a method which may come in the way of her husband's conjugal rights.
 For example, she cannot force him to use condom or practice coitus interruptus.
 This rule is based upon the principle that the extent of the husband's conjugal rights over his wife is just that she should be sexually available, responsive, and cooperative.
 This right does not extend to that of bearing children for him.
 Bearing children or not is a personal decision of the woman; and therefore, she may use contraceptives provided they do not come in the way of her husband's conjugal rights.
-B. ABORTION Islam's approach to the issue of birth control and abortion is very balanced.
+Abortion Islam's approach to the issue of birth control and abortion is very balanced.
 It allows women to prevent pregnancy but forbids them to terminate it.
 Abortion after the implantation of the fertilized ovum in the womb is absolutely forbidden and is considered a crime against the law of God, and the fetus.
-Notes:

-- [41] Wasaelush Shia, vol. 14, p.
-105

-- [42] Sharh Lum'a, vol. 2, p.
+1. Wasa'il ul-Shi'a, vol. 14, p.
+105 - 2.
+Sharh Lum'a, vol. 2, p.
 28; al-'Urwah, p.
 628; Minhaj, vol. 2, p.
-267

-- [43] Minhaj, vol. 2, p.
-276

-Part 11 The Major Ablution (Ghusl Janabat)

-A. INTRODUCTION

-"Janabat" is a ritual impurity caused by the discharge of semen or by sexual intercourse; and the person on whom ghusl janabat becomes wajib is known as "junub".
-The Qur'an says:

-O you who believe!
-Do not go near prayers (salat) when you are& junub until you have washed yourselves.[44]
-O you who believe!
-When you stand up for prayers (salat), ... if you are junub, then purify (yourselves).[45]
+267 - 3.
+Minhaj, vol. 2, p.
+276 Introduction "Janabat" is a ritual impurity caused by the discharge of semen or by sexual intercourse; and the person on whom ghusl janabat becomes wajib is known as "junub".
+The Qur'an says: "O you who believe!
+Do not go near prayers (salat) when you are... junub until you have washed yourselves..."
+(Surah an-Nisaa', 4:43) "O you who believe!
+When you stand up for prayers (salat),... if you are junub, then purify (yourselves)."
+(Surah al-Maaida, 5:6) The Causes of Ghusl Janabat There are two causes of janabat:

-B. THE CAUSES OF GHUSL JANABAT

-There are two causes of janabat: